-feet.
+The geophysical data were acquired with a DIGHEM Electromagnetic (EM) system and a Scintrex cesium magnetometer.
+Both were flown at a height of 100 feet.
 In addition the survey recorded data from a radar altimeter, GPS navigation system, 50/60 Hz monitors and video camera.
-Flights were performed with an AS350B-2 Squirrel helicopter at a mean terrain clearance of 200 feet along north-south flight lines one-quarter mile apart.
-Tie lines were flown perpendicular to the flight lines at intervals of approximately 3 miles. of approximately 3 miles.
+Flights were performed with an AS350B-2 Squirrel helicopter at a mean terrain clearance of 200 feet along east-west flight lines one-quarter mile apart.
+Tie lines were flown perpendicular to the flight lines at intervals of approximately 3 miles.

 An Ashtech/Racal Real-Time Differential Global Positioning System (RT-DGPS) was used for both navigation and flight path recovery.
-The helicopter position was derived every 0.5 seconds using real time differential positioning to a relative accuracy of better than 10 m.
-Flight path positions were projected onto the Clarke 1866 (UTM zone 8) spheroid, 1927 North American datum using a central meridian (CM) of 135°, a north constant of 0 and an east constant of 500,000.
+The helicopter position was derived every 0.5 seconds using real-time differential positioning to a relative accuracy of better than 10 m.
+Flight path positions were projected onto the Clarke 1866 (UTM zone 9) spheroid, 1927 North American datum using a central meridian (CM) of 129°, a north constant of 0 and an east constant of 500,000.
 Positional accuracy of the presented data is better than 10 m with respect to the UTM grid.